nathanjchan/miracle/README.md

 Browser-based scraping: I had trouble getting Selenium or Playwright to work with the csv export button on ClinicalTrials.gov; there is a modal that needs to appear before downloading, and neither tool would recognize the modal was visible.
 I used the Clinical Trials API, which is best practice, since it is much more customizable and faster.

-Unit testing: I looked for an opportunity to put unit tests, but since nearly all the code is communication between containers and servers and there is no algorithmic logic, I did not add tests.
+Unit testing: Since nearly all the code is communication between containers and servers, I did not find a good opportunity to add any useful unit tests.

 ## Bonus Part 5: Deploy to AWS with Terraform

-(WORK IN PROGRESS)
+(WORK IN PROGRESS) Web service is seg faulting, no idea why.

 First, install Terraform: https://developer.hashicorp.com/terraform/install